 Ms. Reeves’ antitrust practice runs the gamut from representing clients in Federal Trade Commission (FTC) and the United States Department of Justice (DOJ) investigations into mergers and alleged anticompetitive conduct to defending clients in antitrust litigations, raising novel issues.
 She has experience at all phases of government antitrust investigations and is an experienced litigator.

-Ms. Reeves rejoined Latham in 2011 after spending two years serving as Attorney Advisor to Commissioner J. Thomas Rosch at the Federal Trade Commission.
+Ms. Reeves rejoined Latham in 2011 after spending two years serving as Attorney Advisor to Commissioner J. Thomas Rosch at the FTC.
 In that capacity she was responsible for advising Commissioner Rosch on all aspects of competition law, including merger and anticompetitive practice investigations, litigation and appellate strategy, the IP/antitrust interface, and policy matters.

 Ms. Reeves has served in multiple management roles at Latham including her previous position as the Global Chair of the firm’s Mentoring Committee.

 Prior to joining Latham, Ms. Reeves clerked for Judge John G. Heyburn II, Chief Judge of the United States District Court for the Western District of Kentucky, from 2002 to 2003, and for Judge Mary Beck Briscoe, current Chief Judge of the United States Court of Appeals for the Tenth Circuit, from 2003 to 2004.
 Ms. Reeves remains active in the alumni activities of the University of Virginia, where she recently finished a three-year appointment to the School of Law’s Alumni Council.